junit-pioneer/junit-pioneer/.github/feature_request.md

 **Please describe, what you would like to be changed / added / improved.
 If you want to add code or pseudo-code snippets, feel free to do so.
 If you have knowledge about possible side effects or problems or have considered any alternative solutions, please add information about them, too**

 Example:
-- I would like to see the possibility to use a new annotation, maybe `@fancy("value")` to do X
+- I would like to see the possibility to use a new annotation, maybe `@Fancy("value")` to do X
 - I suggest to update to Java 2042 to use the new feature Z, but this also means, that the Gradle version has to be updated, and it's only a RC so far.

 **Additional context**